-Largely because of Texas' nation-leading uninsured rate, Texas hospitals and systems provide hundreds of millions of dollars above the minimum charity and government-sponsored indigent health care required by law.
+Texas hospitals and systems provide hundreds of millions of dollars above the minimum charity and government-sponsored indigent health care required by law, in part because of the state's uninsured rate.
 Hospitals also invest in many other types of community benefits.